On-Prem Installation Guidelines

 The deployment process includes the following key components and configurations:

-Wireguard: Wireguard is used as a trust network extension to access the admin, control, and observation pane along with on-field registration client connectivity to the backend server.
+Wireguard: is used as a trust network extension to access the admin, control, and observation pane along with on-field registration client connectivity to the backend server.

 Nginx Server: eSignet uses the Nginx server for: